Many applications intentionally expose configuration files to their users so that they may tweak and dictate the

 properties for example; the value of these properties help TORO Integrate determine whether to fetch

-which Solr instance (by providing the Solr instance's URL).
+location of that Solr instance (by providing the Solr instance's URL).

 Application properties are especially handy because they also help externalize TORO Integrate's configuration